Synkro-Lab/SynkroLab/README.md

 This is the main Synkro repository and serves as the entry point for the full ecosystem.

-/projects → Active and archived Synkro builds
+-projects → Active and archived Synkro builds
-/docs → Documentation, diagrams, infographics
+-docs → Documentation, diagrams, infographics
-/assets → Logos, icons, brand resources
+-assets → Logos, icons, brand resources
-/team → Member information & internal guidelines Project-specific repositories live under the Synkro organization profile.
+-team → Member information & internal guidelines

+Project-specific repositories live under the Synkro organization profile.